cimnine/ansible-jitsi-meet-role/README.md

 ```

 NOTE:
-The requirements of `config.js` may change at any moment when
-updating jitsi-meet, upstream is not very comunnicatative about this.
+The requirements of `config.js` may change at any moment when updating jitsi-meet, upstream is not very comunnicatative about this.
-Check with any CHANGELOG and announcements of the _Jitsi Meet_ project about newly required values
-before you update.
+Check with any CHANGELOG and announcements of the _Jitsi Meet_ project about newly required values before you update.

+NOTE:
-NOTE: the structure is case-sensitive and follows the exact variable
+The structure is case-sensitive and follows the exact variable settings in config.js.
-settings in config.js.
-So `webrctIceUdpDisable` is *not* the same as
+So `webrctIceUdpDisable` is *not* the same as `WebRTCIceUDPDisable`.
-`WebRTCIceUDPDisable`.
-Jitsi is inconsistent in its naming of variables
-(e.g. It mixes `URL` and `Url` at random), so pay attention to the exact name.
+Jitsi is inconsistent in its naming of variables (e.g. It mixes `URL` and `Url` at random), so pay attention to the exact name.

 ## Uninstall